eslamelezaby1/Quran-Ayah-Reminder/README.md

 ## ✨ Features

 - **🕒 Time-Based Ayah Rotation**: Ayahs automatically change based on your chosen time interval (15 minutes to 3 hours)
-- **📱 Beautiful Notifications**: Receive beautiful notifications with Arabic text and optional English translations
+- **📱 Beautiful Notifications**: Receive beautiful notifications with Arabic text
 - **🔄 Manual Control**: Force a new ayah anytime with the "New Ayah" button
 - **⏰ Countdown Timer**: See exactly when the next ayah will be available
 - **🌐 Online Integration**: Fetches fresh ayahs from the Quran API with fallback to embedded verses
-- **⚙️ Customizable Settings**: Choose your preferred reminder interval and translation preferences
+- **⚙️ Customizable Settings**: Choose your preferred reminder interval
 - **🔗 Quick Access**: Click notifications to open ayahs directly on Quran.com

 ## 🚀 How It Works